johnfedoruk/bangular/aio/content/guide/service-worker-getting-started.md

 ### Step 3: Import and register the service worker

-To import and register the Angular service worker:
+To import and register the Bangular service worker:

 At the top of the root module, `src/app/app.module.ts`, import `ServiceWorkerModule` and `environment`.